gromacs/releng/docs/jenkins-ui.rst

 Some types of builds are not automatically triggered from Gerrit when a patch set is uploaded, but instead need to be requested with a specifically formatted comment in Gerrit.
 The general format for the comment is ``[JENKINS]`` followed by keywords for the build(s) requested.
-Currently, the following keywords are supported:

-* ``Coverage``: Triggers a coverage build.
+This mechanism can also be used for cross-verification, i.e., verifying a different combination of changes than what is triggered by default.
+The general format is:

+    ``[JENKINS]`` [ ``Cross-verify`` <NNNN> [``quiet``] | ``release-2016`` ] [<builds>]

-* ``Cross-verify`` [``quiet``] NNNN: Triggers a cross-verification build, building the current change together with the latest patch set of change number NNNN from Gerrit (should be from another project).
+If ``Cross-verify`` is specified, it builds the current change together with the latest patch set of change number NNNN from Gerrit (should be from another project).
 If ``quiet`` is not specified, results are posted back to both changes (the NNNN change only if it is still open), but the vote is not affected.
 For cross-verification with releng changes, the ``[JENKINS]`` comment needs to be posted in the releng change to ensure that the correct releng scripts are used throughout the build.

-  Cross-verification for releng changes triggers all per-patchset builds.
-For other repositories, it triggers only the pre-submit matrix.
+If ``release-2016`` is specified, it builds the current change together with release branch HEADs from other repositories.
+This only makes sense for releng changes, where it should be run at least once before merging if there is a possibility that the changes impact builds in the release branch.
+These do not run automatically (at least for now) to reduce peak load, and make testing releng changes easier (since in many cases, the test builds that are actually interesting will only run after the matrix builds have been cleared from the queue).

+If neither of the above is specified, then the requested builds are built for this change.

+With any of the above variants, possible builds are:

+* ``Coverage``: Triggers a coverage build.
+* ``clang-analyzer``: Triggers the per-patchset clang static analysis build.
+* ``cppcheck``: Triggers the per-patchset cppcheck static analysis build.
+* ``Documentation``: Triggers the per-patchset documentation build.
 * ``Package``: Triggers a packaging build.
 When triggered from a source or a regression tests change, packages that repository.
 When triggered from releng, packages both.
+* ``Pre-submit``: Triggers a matrix build with the pre-submit matrix specified in the ``gromacs`` repository.
 * ``Post-submit``: Triggers a matrix build with the post-submit matrix specified in the ``gromacs`` repository.
 * ``Release``: Triggers a release workflow build for testing the release process.
-* ``release-2016``: Triggers all per-patchset builds for the release branch.
+* ``Uncrustify``: Triggers the per-patchset uncrustify code style checker build.
-  Only makes sense for releng changes, where it should be run at least once before merging if there is a possibility that the changes impact builds in the release branch.
-These do not run automatically (at least for now) to reduce peak load, and make testing releng changes easier (since in many cases, the test builds that are actually interesting will only run after the matrix builds have been cleared from the queue).

 More than one build can be requested with a single comment; the keywords should be separated by whitespace.
 When the requested builds complete, a link to the build is posted back.
 In case there is just a single build, the link points directly to it.
 If there are multiple, the link points to a workflow build and the individual builds can be accessed through links on the build summary page.

+If no builds are specified, a default set of builds is triggered.
+For cross-verification (including the release branch variant) from releng, it triggers all per-patchset builds.
+Otherwise, only the pre-submit matrix build is triggered.

 There can be also other content in the Gerrit comment that requests a build.
 The ``[JENKINS]`` tag must appear at the start of a paragraph, and that